An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Introduction

 \emph{Related Works.} Since the case when $\Phi(\cdot,\cdot)$ in \eqref{eq:intro_prb} is convex-concave has been well-studied in the literature (see, for example, \cite{arrow1958studies,nemirovski1978cesari,Nem05-1,OliverMonteiro,he2016accelerated,Rockafellar70,nesterov2005smooth}), we will make no more mention of it here.
 Instead, we will focus on papers that consider \eqref{eq:intro_prb} where $\Phi(\cdot,y)$ is differentiable and nonconvex for every $y\in Y$ and there are mild conditions on $\Phi(x,\cdot)$ for every $x\in X$.

-Denoting $\delta_C$ to be the indicator function of a closed convex set $C\subseteq\cal X$ (see Subsection~\ref{subsec:notation_defs}) and $\rho=\min\{\rho_x,\rho_y\}$, we present Tables~\ref{tab:comp1} and \ref{tab:comp2}, which compare our contributions to past \cite{rafique2018non,2019Nouiehed_Lee} and subsequent \cite{lin2020near,ostrovskii2020efficient,thekumparampil2019efficient} works.
+Letting $\delta_C$ denote the indicator function of a closed convex set $C\subseteq\cal X$ (see Subsection~\ref{subsec:notation_defs}), $\overline{\rm Conv} ({\cal X})$ denote the set of proper lower semicontinuous convex functions on $\cal X$, and $\rho :=\min\{\rho_x,\rho_y\}$, Tables~\ref{tab:comp1} and \ref{tab:comp2} compare the assumptions and iteration complexities obtained in this work with corresponding ones derived in the earlier papers \cite{rafique2018non,2019Nouiehed_Lee} and the subsequent works \cite{lin2020near,ostrovskii2020efficient,thekumparampil2019efficient}.
 It is worth mentioning that the above works consider termination conditions that are slightly different than the ones in this paper.
-In Subsection~\ref{subsec:prelim_asmp}, we show that they are equivalent to the ones in this paper up to a multiplicative constant that is independent of the tolerances, i.e., $\rho_x$, $\rho_y$, $\delta$.
+It is shown in Subsection~\ref{subsec:prelim_asmp} that they are actually equivalent to the ones in this paper up to multiplicative constants that are independent of the tolerances, i.e., $\rho_x$, $\rho_y$, $\delta$.

 To the best of our knowledge, this work is the first one to analyze the complexity of a smoothing scheme for finding approximate stationary points of \eqref{eq:intro_lin_prb}. \\

 \emph{Organization of the paper.} Subsection~\ref{subsec:notation_defs} presents notation and some basic definitions that are used in this paper.
 Subsection~\ref{subsec:motivating_apps} presents several motivating applications that are of the form in \eqref{eq:intro_prb}.
 Section~\ref{sec:prelim} is divided into two subsections.
 The first one precisely states the assumptions underlying problem \eqref{eq:intro_prb} and discusses four notions of stationary points.
 The second one presents a smooth approximation of the function $p$ in \eqref{eq:intro_prb}.
 Section~\ref{sec:mm_opt} is divided into two subsections.
 The first one reviews the AIPP method in \cite{WJRproxmet1} and its iteration complexity.
 The second one presents the AIPP-S scheme its iteration complexities for finding approximate stationary points as in \eqref{eq:sp_approx_sol} and \eqref{eq:dd_approx_sol}.
 Section~\ref{subsec:lc_mm_opt} is also divided into two subsections.
 The first one reviews the QP-AIPP method in \cite{WJRproxmet1} and its iteration complexity.
 The second one presents the QP-AIPP-S scheme its iteration complexity for finding points satisfying \eqref{eq:lc_sp_approx_sol}.
 Section~\ref{sec:numerical} presents some computational results.
 Section~\ref{sec:concl_remarks} gives some concluding remarks.
 Finally, several appendices at the end of this paper contain proofs of technical results needed in our presentation.